xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

   What will happen if we apply this principle to other logic paradoxes?

-“Our brains are just not wired to do probability problems very well, so I’m not surprised there were mistakes,” said Persi Diaconis, a statistician at Stanford University, in a 1991 interview with the New York Times.
-True, but there’s more to it.
+"Our brains are just not wired to do probability problems very well, so I'm not surprised there were mistakes," said Persi Diaconis, a statistician at Stanford University, in a 1991 interview with the New York Times.
+True, but there's more to it.
 Our brains are not wired to do probability problems, but they are wired to do causal problems.
 And this causal wiring produces systematic probabilistic mistakes, like optical illusions.
 Because there is no causal connection between My Door and Location of Car, either directly or